Flash Gordon Conquers the Universe: Production

 Plot points were taken from the preceding serial, Flash Gordon's Trip to Mars.

 The "chamber of the death dust experiments" was previously used in Universal's Buck Rogers serial.
 One money-saving device also used was inserting in the serial some exciting mountain climbing search and rescue scenes from the German film White Hell of Pitz Palu (1930), as well as using its music score.

 Ming is portrayed as a semi-uniformed military dictator in this serial, rather than as a Fu Manchu or Devil-like character as in the two previous Flash Gordon serials.

 Co-star billing was given to Anne Gwynne, a Universal ingenue, whose role does not develop until the middle of the serial.
 This last-minute change in billing status resulted in the complete elimination of actor Donald Curtis, as Ronal, from both versions of the screen credits, despite the fact that he, unlike Gwynne, is in every episode playing Flash's primary aide, a major character role.

+The musical score for was built around the symphonic poem Les Preludes by the nineteenth century composer and pianist Franz Liszt (1811-1886).
+Also, much use was made of Heinz Roemheld's music for Universal's sound version of the German silent film White Hell of Pitz Palu (1929).

 Jean Rogers, who had played Dale Arden in the two previous Flash Gordon serials, was under contract to 20th Century Fox at that point, and neither she nor Fox wanted her to repeat the Dale Arden role; it was given instead to a recent Universal contract starlet Carol Hughes.